Finding the Best ModelIn Exercises 5–16, construct a scatterplot ... | Channels for Pearson+

 1

-Step 1: Begin by plotting the given data points on a scatterplot.
-Use the x-axis to represent the years (e.g., 1980, 1981, etc.) and the y-axis to represent the corresponding sunspot numbers.
+Step 1: Begin by plotting a scatterplot of the given data.
+Use the 'Sound Intensity' values as the x-axis and the 'Scale Value' as the y-axis.
 This will help visualize the relationship between the two variables.

-Step 2: Examine the scatterplot to identify the general pattern of the data points.
-Look for trends such as linearity, curvature, or exponential growth/decay.
-This will give you an idea of which type of model might fit the data best.
+Step 2: Analyze the scatterplot to determine the general trend or pattern in the data.
+Look for whether the data points suggest a linear, quadratic, logarithmic, exponential, or power relationship.

-Step 3: Test different mathematical models (linear, quadratic, logarithmic, exponential, and power) by fitting each model to the data.
-This can be done using statistical software or a graphing calculator.
-For each model, calculate the corresponding regression equation.
+Step 3: Fit different mathematical models to the data.
+For each model (linear, quadratic, logarithmic, exponential, and power), calculate the corresponding equation using regression techniques.
+For example, for a linear model, use the formula y = mx + b, where m is the slope and b is the y-intercept.

-Step 4: Evaluate the goodness of fit for each model.
-Use metrics such as the coefficient of determination (R²) to determine how well each model explains the variability in the data.
-The model with the highest R² value is typically the best fit.
+Step 4: Evaluate the goodness-of-fit for each model using statistical measures such as the coefficient of determination (R²).
+The model with the highest R² value is typically the best fit for the data.

-Step 5: Once the best-fitting model is identified, assess whether it is a good model by examining the residuals (differences between observed and predicted values).
-If the residuals are randomly distributed and show no clear pattern, the model is likely a good fit for the data within the given scope.
+Step 5: Once the best-fitting model is identified, ensure that the model is appropriate for the scope of the given data.
+Interpret the model in the context of the problem, and confirm that it aligns with the observed trend in the scatterplot.

 Verified video answer for a similar problem: